handiandi/brt/README.md

 ## Man page
 ---
-I have created a man page (the .7 file) you can use if you install it via install.sh.
+I have created a man page (the .7 file) you can use if you install it via `install.sh`.
 Use `man brt` for reading the man page

 ## Contact